Skip to content

 Effect of Changes in Experience

 KKR & Co.
-Effect of Changes in Experience decreased by 118.4% to -$64.78M in Q4 2024 compared to the prior quarter.
-Over 3 years (FY 2021 to FY 2024), Effect of Changes in Experience shows a downward trend with a 52.3% CAGR.
-This is a positive signal — lower values indicate better performance for this metric.
+Effect of Changes in Experience increased by 68.9% to -$20.13M in Q4 2025 compared to the prior quarter.
+Year-over-year, this metric grew by 68.9%, from -$64.78M to -$20.13M.
+Over 4 years (FY 2021 to FY 2025), Effect of Changes in Experience shows relatively stable performance with a 2.4% CAGR.
+This increase may warrant attention — for this metric, lower values are generally preferred.

 Analysis